Part 1: BI and Analytics Adoption Made Easy

 1. Have the right business case to get leaders on your side

-The first step is to convince leadership to adopt BI and Analytics with a business case, which identifies all the business users most likely to benefit from an Analytics solution.
+The first step is to convince leadership to adopt BI solutions with a business case, which identifies all the business users most likely to benefit from an Analytics solution.

 Every department in an organization has untapped data.
 So, in collaboration with the potential users—find, document, and analyze departmental problems that can’t be solved using primitive analytics tools and decisions that cannot be made solely on intuition or inaccurate data.